World's First Scientific ML Bootcamp

 • Boundary and initial conditions

-EXERCISE: Solve a 1D heat equation numerically in Julia
+EXERCISE: Solve a 1D Schrodinger equation numerically in Julia

 Session 6